hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 of a flanged elbow may be obtained by subtracting the flange thickness from the center-to-face dimension.
 The center-to-face dimension for a reducing elbow is usually identical with that of an elbow of the same straight size as the larger end.

-The resistance coefficients for miter bends as reported by Shubert<sup>(g)</sup> 12b are shown in Section IIIB, Table 33.
-The rough pipe used in the Shubert investigation had a relative roughness factor, ε/D of about 0.0022.
-Reference 12b of Section VI. should be consulted for information on the variation of the resistance coefficients with variation in the Reynolds Number.

 The resistance to flow (head loss) caused by a sudden enlargement may be computed from the equation:

 =+=